parallella/pal/README.md

 The PAL source code is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text unless otherwise specified.

 ##Contribution
-Seriously, pay it forward!
+Pay it forward!
 Instructions for contributing can be found [HERE](CONTRIBUTING.md).

-##An Example
+##A Simple Example

 **Manager Code**